EuropeanUniversityFoundation/euf-base/README.md

 ### For Windows users

  - Vagrant needs an additional plugin to be installed, called `vagrant-winnfsd`.
 Install it with: `vagrant plugin install vagrant-winnfsd`
  - If editing files in Windows, (.env for example, before using `vagrant up`), avoid using Notepad or WordPad, beacuse these have trouble handling encoding and Linux style line endings.

 ### Additional important information

+Vagrant provisioning tries adding the Git token specified in the .env file COMPOSER_AUTH enviroment variable.
+If it's not provided, provisioning will give an error.
+However, it does not interfere with machine setup, you can safely ignore it.

 The host machine's IP is `10.0.2.2` (Vagrant default) on the guest machine.